 In today’s post, I would like to discuss the Army ILE Program also known as Intermediate Level Education.
-For the most part, we will focus on the course for USAR and ARNG Officers, but we will also provide an overview of the program and talk about the enrollment process, information covered, and course requirements.
+For the most part, I will focus on the course for USAR and ARNG Officers, but I will also provide an overview of the program and talk about the enrollment process, information covered, and course requirements.
 Let’s get started.

 History of the Army Intermediate Level Course

 The Army ILE Program is fairly new.
 Prior to the creation of the course in 2002, the Army utilized the Command and General Staff College.
 In 2002, this program was launched and rolled out in full force in 2005.
 Back in the day, only half of all Army Majors from each year group were selected for the CGSC Program.
 Now, all Army Majors must attend and graduate Army ILE before they can get promoted to the rank of Lieutenant Colonel.

 Quick Facts about Army ILE

 I wanted to take a moment and provide a few quick facts and information tidbits about the course.
 These are just a few things you should know up front.